 No products found.

 - Tire chains: If there’s a layer of fully compacted snow or ice on the road, you can use tire chains or snow chains to gain back traction and get to where you need to be.
 Take note, however, that states can have different laws regarding chain usage.

 - ENERGIZER 16 FEET JUMPER CABLES - 6 Gauge, 16 FT booster battery jumper cables for jump starting a dead or weak battery.
 Ideal for trucks, SUVs, full-size cars, mid-size cars and small/compact cars

 - THICK VINYL COATING - Includes a strong spring and a comfortable handle for secure placement and easy positioning.
-Safety featured of shelled vinyl coated clamp for rust and corrosion protection.
+Thick vinyl coating for protection against rust and corrosion.

 - CARRYING CASE INCLUDED - Our Energizer jumper cables come with a high-grade travel bag for easy transport and compact storage.

 - TANGLE FREE CCA BOOSTER CABLES - 16 Foot length makes it easy to reach from one car battery to another.
 Copper clad aluminum cables remains flexible even at -40°C.